-The layered model of the GSM architecture integrates and links the peer-to-peer communications between two different systems.
-The underlying layers satisfy the services of the upper-layer protocols.
-Notifications are passed from layer to layer to ensure that the information has been properly formatted, transmitted, and received.
+GSM architecture is a layered model that is designed to allow communications between two different systems.
+The lower layers assure the services of the upper-layer protocols.
+Each layer passes suitable notifications to ensure the transmitted data has been formatted, transmitted, and received accurately.

 The GMS protocol stacks diagram is shown below:

-Layer 1 : The physical layer, which uses the channel structures over the air interface.
+Layer 1 : The physical layer.
+It uses the channel structures over the air interface.

-The RR layer oversees the establishment of a link, both radio and fixed, between the MS and the MSC.
-The main functional components involved are the MS, the BSS, and the MSC.
-The RR layer is concerned with the management of an RR-session, which is the time that a mobile is in dedicated mode, as well as the configuration of radio channels, including the allocation of dedicated channels.
+The RR layer is the lower layer that manages a link, both radio and fixed, between the MS and the MSC.
+For this formation, the main components involved are the MS, BSS, and MSC.
+The responsibility of the RR layer is to manage the RR-session, the time when a mobile is in a dedicated mode, and the radio channels including the allocation of dedicated channels.

-The MM layer is built on top of the RR layer and handles the functions that arise from the mobility of the subscriber, as well as the authentication and security aspects.
+The MM layer is stacked above the RR layer.
+It handles the functions that arise from the mobility of the subscriber, as well as the authentication and security aspects.
 Location management is concerned with the procedures that enable the system to know the current location of a powered-on MS so that incoming call routing can be completed.

-The CM layer is responsible for CC, supplementary service management, and Short Message Service (SMS) management.
-Each of these may be considered as a separate sublayer within the CM layer.
+The CM layer is the topmost layer of the GSM protocol stack.
+This layer is responsible for Call Control, Supplementary Service Management, and Short Message Service Management.
+Each of these services are treated as individual layer within the CM layer.
 Other functions of the CC sublayer include call establishment, selection of the type of service (including alternating between services during a call), and call release.

-After the information is passed from the BTS to the BSC, a different set of interfaces is used.
+The BSC uses a different set of protocols after receiving the data from the BTS.
 The Abis interface is used between the BTS and BSC.
 At this level, the radio resources at the lower portion of Layer 3 are changed from the RR to the Base Transceiver Station Management (BTSM).
 The BTS management layer is a relay function at the BTS to the BSC.

 The RR protocols are responsible for the allocation and reallocation of traffic channels between the MS and the BTS.
 These services include controlling the initial access to the system, paging for MT calls, the handover of calls between cell sites, power control, and call termination.
-The RR protocols provide the procedures for the use, allocation, reallocation, and release of the GSM channels.
 The BSC still has some radio resource management in place for the frequency coordination, frequency allocation, and the management of the overall network layer for the Layer 2 interfaces.

-At the MSC, the information is mapped across the A interface to the MTP Layers 1 through 3 from the BSC.
-Here, the equivalent set of radio resources is called the BSS MAP.
-The BSS MAP/DTAP and the MM and CM are at the upper layers of Layer 3 protocols.
+At the MSC, starting from the BSC, the information is mapped across the A interface to the MTP Layers 1 through 3.
+Here, Base Station System Management Application Part (BSS MAP) is said to be the equivalent set of radio resources.
+The relay process is finished by the layers that are stacked on top of Layer 3 protocols, they are BSS MAP/DTAP, MM, and CM.
 This completes the relay process.
-Through the control-signaling network, the MSCs interact to locate and connect to users throughout the network.
+To find and connect to the users across the network, MSCs interact using the control-signalling network.
 Location registers are included in the MSC databases to assist in the role of determining how and whether connections are to be made to roaming users.

-Each user of a GSM MS is assigned a HLR that is used to contain the user’s location and subscribed services.
-A separate register, the VLR, is used to track the location of a user.
-As the users roam out of the area covered by the HLR, the MS notifies a new VLR of its whereabouts.
-The VLR in turn uses the control network (which happens to be based on SS7) to signal the HLR of the MS’s new location.
-Through this information, MT calls can be routed to the user by the location information contained in the user's HLR.
+Each GSM MS user is given a HLR that in turn comprises of the user’s location and subscribed services.
+VLR is a separate register that is used to track the location of a user.
+When the users move out of the HLR covered area, the VLR is notified by the MS to find the location of the user.
+The VLR in turn, with the help of the control network, signals the HLR of the MS’s new location.
+With the help of location information contained in the user’s HLR, the MT calls can be routed to the user.